 Get to know all the toys and games that are available for your child to play with in the classroom.
 Go into the classroom together in half-hour blocks over a period of 1-2 weeks (and later as needed) during lunch break when no one else is in the classroom.
-Explore the classroom in sections, looking at ALL the materials, talking about what we could do with them, how much fun it would be to play with it, practice asking to play.
-Divide the room into sections with names like “piano side,” “window corner,” where a number of things might be.
-Label “Dr.’s Office, “House,” or “Science Center” for bigger single center-based areas.
+Explore the classroom in sections, looking at all the materials, talking about what to do with them, how much fun it would be to play with it, practice asking to play.
+Divide the room into sections with names like “piano side” or “window corner,” where a number of things might be.
+Label “Doctor’s Office, “House,” or “Science Center” for bigger single center-based areas.

 Take pictures of each of the areas.
 Make a poster to use as a visual prompt for family discussion and use for play drills.

-Type a list of all the possible activities that he/she could engage in.
+Type a list of all the possible activities that your child could engage in.
 Use for general conversation at home (where, when, what/who did?), for greater visualization, familiarization and recall in identifying where things are in the classroom.
 For example, Q: “Where are (toys: i.e. the big blocks)?”
-A: “Over beside the piano.”
+A: “Next to the piano.”

 Type out the list of potential classroom activities and print out on computer labels.
-Take a 8.5” x 11” card stock paper, fold it three times, and then cut it into 8 squares.
-Put the labels on each square to make “Activity cards.”
+Take an 8.5” x 11” piece of card stock paper, fold it three times, and then cut it into eight squares.
+Put the labels on each square to make “activity cards.”
 Use in a game format to practice asking friends to play (a specific activity in the classroom).

 Use the same (preferred) peer name and ask that peer to play a number of different activities in order to practice Yes/No responses.

-Use a generic game board and after your child rolls the dice, wherever he/she lands, have them turn over a card and ask the other person to play (activity).
+Use a generic game board and after your child rolls the dice, wherever he/she lands, have the child turn over a card and ask the other person to play (activity).